Influence of Co and Mn on Electronic and Magnetic properties of Ni2MnGa Heusler alloy: Results

-Figure (\ref{fig:pure}) shows the density of states (DOS) (Figure (\ref{fig:DOS_0_0})) and magnetic exchange interactions ($\mathcal{J}_{ij}$) (Figure (\ref{fig:Jij_0_0})) with Mn atom at the center for \nip.
-The $\mathcal{J}_{ij}$ is highest for Mn-Ni interactions, with around 5meV.
+Figures (\ref{fig:lopt}-\ref{fig:Jij_0_0}) shows the calculations of the pure \nip.
+Figure (\ref{fig:lopt}) shows the lattice parameter optimization as described in section (\ref{sec:methods}).
+Our calculated density of states(DOS) (Figure (\ref{fig:DOS_0_0})) and magnetic exchange interactions($\mathcal{J}_{ij}$) (Figure (\ref{fig:Jij_0_0})) with the Mn atom at the center for \nip~matches the previous findings \cite{Sahariah_2012}.
+The $\mathcal{J}_{ij}$ is highest for Ni-Mn interactions, with the value $\approx$ 5 meV.
 All the interactions are predominantly ferromagnetic in this case.
-The complete table of total and individual magnetic moment per atom is tabued in Table (\ref{tab:values}).
+The complete table of optimized lattice parameters, the total and individual magnetic moment per atom, and Curie temperature of the pure system is tabulated in Table (\ref{tab:nmg_x-0}).

+The change of lattice parameter with $x,~z$ in the cubic domain is shown in Figure (\ref{fig:lvar}).
+This trend shows that doping Co at the $X$ site decreases the lattice parameter but doping at the $Z$ site increases the lattice parameter.